Nissan board unlikely to select new chairman on Monday: source

-TOKYO (Reuters) - Nissan Motor Co’s (7201.T) board is unlikely to select a chairman to succeed Carlos Ghosn as had been expected on Dec.
+TOKYO (Reuters) - Nissan Motor Co’s board is unlikely to select a chairman to succeed Carlos Ghosn as had been expected on Dec.
 17 after a panel tasked to choose a candidate did not agree on a nominee in a meeting held Thursday, a source said.

 The panel of Nissan’s three external directors agreed on Thursday that more time was needed to decide on a candidate, according to two sources with knowledge of the matter.